 Preparation Tools for Snow and Ice Control at Your Airport

-Although our calendars will mark the official start of the winter season next week, many of us have already been impacted by the early arrival of snow and ice.
+Many of us have already been impacted by the arrival of snow and ice this winter season.
 Fortunately, our nation’s airport operators have been preparing for this wintery mix long before the first snowflake arrived.
 These airport operation professionals understand the vital role our Commercial and General Aviation airports play in the country’s transportation system and the importance of keeping them open and in safe operating conditions during every season.

 Airport operators have many tools to assist with mitigating hazards created by winter weather.
 Perhaps the most important being an up-to-date Snow and Ice Control Plan (SICP).
 A comprehensive SICP includes a detailed game plan to address hazardous pavement conditions that may develop from any winter weather.
 This would include something as important as ensuring reliable communications between all entities involved in the airport operation.
 Snow crews, who are responsible for the airfield safety, must be able to coordinate airfield maintenance operations with Air Traffic Control, individual aircraft, and airport tenants.
 They share crucial information regarding the pavement conditions including the presence of contaminants such as snow, ice, or slush, all of which have the potential to negatively impact aircraft.
 Equally as important, they coordinate personnel shifts to ensure their staff is rested and able to fulfill their duties.